African American in Africa: Shafiq in Morocco

 How long have you been living in Morocco and how long do you plan to stay there?

 I have been living in Morocco since 1984.
 I plan on living the rest of my life here.

-What are you doing professionally in Morocco?
+What are you doing professionally?